Rockies vs. Royals Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- The Royals will send Daniel Lynch to the mound for his second start of the season.
+- The Royals will send Brady Singer (3-4) to the mound for his 12th start this season.

+- He has earned a quality start three times in 11 starts this season.

+- Singer has eight starts of five or more innings this season in 11 chances.
+He averages 4.9 innings per outing.

 |Opponent